Toulouse Metro: Metro: Line B

 In January 2006, the Mayor of Toulouse, Jean-Luc Moudenc called for a fast decision on a southern extension of Line B. This extension would include 2.5 km of line on viaduct, with a crossing of the Canal du Midi and the A61 autoroute, four stations and would terminate at Labège - Innopole.
 It would cost €330 million and be opened in 2019.
-This project has been shelved in favor of a third metro line.
+This project has been shortened in favor of a third metro line.
+The shortened version for the extension will open in 2027.

-Tram: Lines T1 and T2
+Tramway: Lines T1 and T2

-The Tramway Line T1 runs between Beauzelle and Toulouse-Arènes passing through Blagnac.
-It was to open in November 2010, but this was delayed by industrial action; instead it opened in December 2010.
+The Tramway Line T1 runs between MEETT and Arènes passing through the city of Blagnac.
+It was set to open in November 2010, but this was delayed by industrial action; instead opening in December 2010.
+The extension to Palais de Justice was opened in 2013 and the one to MEETT was opened in 2020.